 Screens and Swings!

-This very house, which was moved from a different location, was the ramshackle house used in the filming of the cult movie, "Texas Chainsaw Massacre".
+Not only do they serve decent food in a fun little house, but there some intriguing history!
+This very house, (which was moved from a different location) was the ramshackle house, used in the filming of the cult movie, "Texas Chainsaw Massacre".
 Doesn't get much more appetizing than that!

 A Klooster in Curacao!